Overview

 The Amiga Forever player will prompt you with instructions if you

-try to open an IPF disk image and the SPS DLL is not found.
-You will
+try to open an IPF disk image and the required SPS DLL (not included

 need to: